Privacy Policy

 3. Cookies and consent management

 Our website uses cookies and similar technologies.
 Cookies are small text files that your browser stores on your end device.
-We use essential cookies that are required for the technical operation of the site (e.g. for correct delivery or to store your settings).
-These essential cookies are stored on the basis of Art.
+We use essential cookies and comparable storage technologies that are required for the technical operation of the website, for example for secure provision, correct delivery of the site or storing your cookie and consent settings.
+These essential technologies are stored on the basis of Art.
 6 para.
-1 lit. f GDPR (legitimate interest in the technically error-free provision).
+1 lit. f GDPR (legitimate interest in technically error-free and secure provision).

-When you first visit our website, you can choose whether you wish to consent to the use of cookies or reject them.
-It is not possible to select individual categories.
-Your decision is stored in the form of a consent cookie.
+When you first visit our website, you can make your selection for the purposes Statistics and Marketing and CRM.
+Essential technologies are required for the operation of the website and cannot be disabled insofar as they are technically necessary.
+Your decision is documented in the form of a consent cookie or comparable storage.
 You can withdraw or change your consent at any time with effect for the future by reopening the cookie settings via our website.

 Cookie categories: